predictivelabsai/movies-product-placement/README.md

 ## License

-This project is proprietary software owned by Vadis Media.
+This project is proprietary software owned by Movie Analytics.

 ## Contact

-For questions or support, visit [vadis-media.com](https://www.vadis-media.com/)
+For questions or support, contact the development team.

 ## Acknowledgments

-- **Vadis Media**: Project sponsor and domain expertise
 - **OpenAI**: AI technology provider
 - **TMDB**: Movie and actor database
 - **Streamlit**: Application framework